jerm014/TheStuff/T2/SQL_-_Introduction-2128.md

 ---
 ### 3. List tables

-Write a script that lists all the tables of a database in your MySQL server.
+Write a script that lists all the tables of a database in your MySQL server.<!--plain-NL-->

 - The database name will be passed as argument of `mysql` command (in the following example: `mysql` is the name of the database)